 To progress to Warehouseperson III, wage grade ten (10), the employee will complete nine hundred and forty-five (945) work based hours as a Certified Warehouseperson II or show they possess an additional minimum of nine hundred and forty-five (945) hours of experience in the trade.
-They must also acquire the following educational requirements:
+They must also acquire one (1) of the following educational requirements:

-C.I.T.T. - Transportation Systems

-P.M.A.C. - Introduction to Procurement

-A.P.I.C.S. - Basics of Supply Chain Management

-M.H.M.S.
+- C.I.T.T.
+Transportation Systems - P.M.A.C.
+Introduction to Procurement - Completion of Supply Chain Canada technical course Procurement - A.P.I.C.S.
+Basics of Supply Chain Management - ASCM CPIM Part 1 Module 1: Supply Chain Overview and Module 2: Fundamentals of Demand Management - M.H.M.S.
 M.M.
 1 and M.M.
 2